 4. We will have one Annual General Meeting a year, open to members.
 It will be advertised through our email mailing list, website and social media with 14 days’ notice given to members.
 A quorum of 10 voters present or more is required for voting.
 Members of the Committee can vote via nominated proxy.
 Motions require a majority vote.
 Each member has one vote.
 Minutes will be recorded.
 An annual statement and financial statement will be presented by the Committee.

-5. A General Meeting can also be called by the Committee if the Committee receive a written request from the majority of Members or if the Committee wishes to wind up the group.
+5. An Extraordinary General Meeting can also be called by the Committee; if the Committee receive a written request from the majority of Members, or if the Committee wishes to elect one or more new Officer or update the Constitution, or if the Committee wishes to wind up the group.
 Members will receive 14 days’ notice and the reason for the meeting.
 All decisions require a majority of votes at the meeting.
 Minutes will be kept.

 6. This constitution will be reviewed annually prior to the General Meeting.
 Reasonable changes may be made to the constitution and must be ratified by Members at any General Meeting.
 Should PDMTB become a charity, changes to the constitution must not be made which would make the group no longer a charity.

 7. Peak District MTB will have at least four Committee meetings per year.
 Matters discussed within the Committee will remain confidential unless agreed otherwise.
 However, wherever possible, we will aim to share information about group activities and mountain biking in the Peak District with Members and the public without undue delay.

 8. When not representing Peak District MTB, the Members will be free to express views and take actions as individuals.

 9. All monies related to the group will go into a bank account and administered according to current regulations.
 A financial report will available on request, and at the Annual General Meeting.
 No Member will receive any money or property from the group, except to refund reasonable out of pocket expenses.